openstack-yak/dev-stack-tools/README.md

 A customized version of pyvenv, for openstack developers.
 Intended for developer station use (e.g. on your development laptop or workstation).
-Requires Python 3.4 or later.
+Requires Python 3.4 or later to run.
+You can specify a Python 2.7 interpreter for the openstack client environment (but there really is no need).

 *Warning:* This is a work in progress.